haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 * Every successful `BurnAndBridge` on the payment network will eventually result in a matching successful call to `bridgeTo()` on the sidechain.
+* Every successful call to `bridgeTo()` on the sidechain will eventually result in a matching certified `CollectFees` instruction on the payment network.
 * Every cross-chain token successfully received on the sidechain will eventually result in a matching certified `MintToForBridge` instruction on the payment network.